R Line (RTD)

 The R Line or Aurora Line/I-225 Rail is a Regional Transportation District (RTD) light rail line that serves stations in Aurora, Denver, Greenwood Village, Centennial and Lone Tree.
-Opening on February 24, 2017, the line was designated as the “R” line, reflecting the letter R’s in “Aurora” and “Ridgegate”.
+Opening on February 24, 2017, the line was designated as the "R" line, reflecting the letter R’s in "Aurora" and "RidgeGate".

 The line travels over newer and older portions of the RTD Light Rail system.
 The R Line was preceded by the G Line, which operated from 2006 to 2009 along the southern half of the route.
 The R Line is the only line in the RTD rail system not serving downtown Denver.

-Service south of Lincoln station is currently suspended due to reduced service levels on RTD, as a result of the COVID-19 pandemic.
+Service south of Florida station was suspended from June 2023 until October 2023 due to maintenance on the Southeast Corridor between I-25 & Broadway station and Lincoln station.
+This project is temporarily paused until May 2024.
+The R Line is and will continue running the full route between Peoria and Lincoln; however, it will see limited service in the evenings throughout the rest of the project.

 History

 G Line service (2006–2009)

 November 17, 2006 saw the completion of the Southeast Corridor light rail project (part of the Transportation Expansion Project).
 One of the four routes that were part of the RTD’s service plan for the corridor, the route between Aurora and Lone Tree, was named the “G Line” and assigned the color brown.
 The G Line’s northern terminus was at Nine Mile Station in Aurora on the I-225 branch of the system, shared with the H Line, while its southern terminus was at Lincoln Avenue Station in Lone Tree, shared with the E and F Lines.

 In August 2007, night, Saturday, Sunday and holiday service on this route was discontinued due to low ridership.
 An exception was the lone northbound Owl service trip on weekend and holiday mornings.
 Service was further reduced to peak hour-only in August 2008 before being suspended entirely on May 3, 2009.